priyanshprajapat/typing-djs-bot/README.md

 # Always typing shown discord bot
-A simple replit database based open source url-shorterner.

 Create a replit account from [here](https://replit.com/).
-Now fork this git from [here](https://repl.it/github/priyanshdotxyz/url-shortner).
+Now fork this git from [here](https://repl.it/github/priyanshdotxyz/always-typing-status-discord-bot).
 ## How to setup
 1. Fork this project into your replit account.
 2. Create a secret and name with key TOKEN and secret your bot token.